mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ```
 mudoger read_qc module --skip-bmtagger -1 /path/to/raw_reads_1.fasta -2 /path/to/raw_reads_2.fasta  -t ${NSLOTS:-1} -o /path/to/pure_reads/output/directory
 ```
+The `/path/to/raw_reads_1.fasta` indicates the path to file of the forward reads of the used library The `/path/to/raw_reads_2.fasta` indicates the path to file of the reversed reads of the used library The `/path/to/pure_reads/output/directory` indicates the path to the output directory where the clean reads of the library will fall

 The output directory of the read quality control module contains: